 Need a sure-fire gift for the travelers in your life this holiday season?
-With every traveler dreaming of the trips they’ll be taking post-pandemic, your best bet is anything that will help them travel better, longer, or more easily.
+With so many travelers eager to get back out on the road, your best bet is anything that will help them travel better, longer, or more easily.
 The good news is, there’s no shortage of accessories and gadgets out there to fit the bill.
 From must-have backpacker classics, to eco-friendly finds, here are our favorite holiday gifts for all the travelers on your list this year.

 1. Camera Tripod

 We love that the Gorilla Tripod can wrap around just about anything, making it easy to take beautiful photos no matter where you are.
 Plus, it grips tightly to your phone or camera, so you never have to worry about dropping your device while trying to capture the perfect selfie.

 2. Universal Travel Adapter